mertcanalk-png/Help-desk-simulator/README.md

-# Service Desk — Ticket Practice Log
+# Help Desk — Ticket Practice Log

 A running log of help desk tickets I've worked through in a service desk simulator, documented the way a real Level 1 technician documents a ticket: